Taylor Swift: 2021–2023: Re-recordings and Midnights

-Swift released two re-recorded albums in 2021: Fearless (Taylor's Version) in April and Red (Taylor's Version) in November.
-Both peaked atop the Billboard 200, and the former was the first re-recorded album to do so.
-The latter helped Swift surpass Shania Twain as the female musician with the most weeks at number one on the Top Country Albums chart.
-The song "All Too Well (Taylor's Version)" from Red (Taylor's Version) became the longest song in history to top the Billboard Hot 100.
+Swift released two re-recorded albums in 2021: Fearless (Taylor's Version) on April 9, and Red (Taylor's Version) on November 12.
+Both peaked atop the Billboard 200; the former was the first re-recorded album to do so.
+The latter helped Swift become the female musician with the most weeks at number one on the Top Country Albums chart, and its song "All Too Well (Taylor's Version)" became the longest song to top the Billboard Hot 100.

-Swift's tenth studio album, Midnights, was released on October 21, 2022.
-The album features a minimalist electropop and synth-pop sound, with elements of hip-hop, R&B, and electronica.
+Swift's tenth album, Midnights, was released on October 21, 2022.
 Midnights was Swift's fifth album to open atop the Billboard 200 chart with US first-week sales of one million.
 Its tracks, led by the single "Anti-Hero", made her the first artist to occupy the entire top 10 of the Billboard Hot 100 the same week.
-The album peaked atop the charts of at least 14 other countries including Australia, Canada, France, Germany, Italy, Norway, and Sweden.
+The album peaked atop the charts of at least 14 other countries, including Australia, Canada, France, Germany, Italy, Norway, and Sweden.
 Two other singles, "Lavender Haze" and "Karma", both peaked at number two on the Billboard Hot 100.

-In 2023, Swift released two re-recorded albums: Speak Now (Taylor's Version) in July and 1989 (Taylor's Version) in October.
-The former made Swift the woman with the most number-one albums (12) in Billboard 200 history, surpassing Barbra Streisand, and the latter was her sixth album to sell one million US first-week copies.
-The single "Is It Over Now?" from 1989 (Taylor's Version) peaked at number one on the Billboard Hot 100.
+In 2023, Swift released two re-recorded albums: Speak Now (Taylor's Version) on July 7, and 1989 (Taylor's Version) on October 27.
+Both debuted atop the Billboard 200, and the former made Swift the female artist with the most number-one albums on the chart.
+The single "Is It Over Now?" from 1989 (Taylor's Version) reached number one on the Billboard Hot 100, making Swift the first woman to have three number-one songs from three different albums in a calendar year.
 Swift featured on Big Red Machine's "Renegade" and "Birch" (2021), Haim's "Gasoline" (2021), Ed Sheeran's "The Joker and the Queen" (2022), and the National's "The Alcott" (2023).
-She wrote and recorded "Carolina" for the soundtrack of the 2022 mystery film Where the Crawdads Sing, and had a supporting role in the 2022 period comedy film Amsterdam.
+She wrote and recorded "Carolina" for the soundtrack to the 2022 mystery film Where the Crawdads Sing, and had a supporting role in the 2022 period comedy film Amsterdam.
+After splitting from Alwyn in April 2023, Swift dated the musician Matty Healy in May–June.

-In 2022, Swift won Artist of the Year at the American Music Awards and Video of the Year for All Too Well: The Short Film, her self-directed short film that accompanies "All Too Well (10 Minute Version)" at the MTV Video Music Awards; All Too Well also won the Grammy Award for Best Music Video.
+In 2022, Swift won Artist of the Year at the American Music Awards and Video of the Year for All Too Well: The Short Film, her self-directed short film that accompanies "All Too Well (10 Minute Version)", at the MTV Video Music Awards; All Too Well also won the Grammy Award for Best Music Video.
 The following year, she again won the MTV Video Music Award for Video of the Year with "Anti-Hero", became the first musician to rank at number one on Billboards year-end top artists list in three different decades (2009, 2015 and 2023), and had five out of the 10 best-selling albums of the year in the US, a record since Luminate began tracking US music sales in 1991.
 At the 66th Annual Grammy Awards in 2024, Midnights made Swift the first artist to win Album of the Year four times; it also won Best Pop Vocal Album.